-As soon as the cleaning aid has finished, an audible signal sounds and the appliance ends the operation automatically.
+As soon as the cleaning aid has run through, a signal sounds and the appliance ends the operation automatically.

-As soon as you open the appliance door, the interior lighting is switched on so that you can finish cleaning the cooking compartment more easily.
+As soon as you open the appliance door, the interior lighting is switched on so that you can rinse the cooking compartment more easily.
 The remaining water in the cooking compartment must be removed promptly.
 Do not leave the remaining water in the cooking compartment for a long time (e.g. overnight).
 The appliance must not be operated when the cooking compartment is still wet or damp.